 Facts about nitrogen

--“The bends,” a sometimes deadly illness,happens when nitrogen gas bubbles form in the organs and blood.
-“The bends” also involves oxygen and is the result of decreased pressure.
+Oxygen is also involved in “the bends”, and it comes about as a result of sudden decreased pressure.
 It sometimes happens to scuba divers who come to the water’s surface too quickly.

 Now you know all about nitrogen!
 Isn’t it interesting that something we can’t see or touch can still be so important to all of life on Earth?
 We wouldn’t even be here today if it weren’t for nitrogen.